admindatahandbook/book/testing/index.md

 We place differential privacy in a general framework---introduced by @altman2015 and an alternative to the Five Safes framework [@desai2016] used throughout this Handbook---that involves selecting combinations of statistical, technical, and administrative controls to mitigate risks of harm to individuals resulting from access to data.
 The framework discusses differential privacy as an approach to employ together with other tools, including consent mechanisms, data use agreements, and secure environments.

 The chapter is organized as follows: Section \@ref(sec:what-dp-protects) explains the differential privacy guarantee in more detail using stories to illustrate what differential privacy does and does not protect.
 Section \@ref(sec:aligning) places differential privacy in a general framework of complementary privacy controls and characterizes principles for selecting differential privacy in conjunction with other controls.
 These principles include calibrating privacy and security controls to the intended uses and privacy risks associated with the data, and anticipating, regulating, monitoring, and reviewing interactions with data across all stages of the lifecycle (including the post-access stages), as risks and methods will evolve over time.
 Section \@ref(sec:case-studies) presents succinct summaries of several deployment cases.
 These provide selected concrete examples of data dissemination that illustrate some key design choices and their implications.
+Some of the content in this chapter (Sections \@ref(sec:dp-intro)--\@ref(sec:aligning)) is excerpted from, adapted from, or otherwise based, in part, on @wood_differential_2018 and @altman2015.

 More technical discussions of several topics are included in an extensive online appendix.
 A discussion of different technical approaches to disseminating data with differential privacy can be found in Appendix [A](#diffpriv-appendixa), which also characterizes the key design choices and trade-offs across them.
 Appendix [B](#diffpriv-appendixb) elaborates on the implications of differential privacy for data collection, use, and dissemination with a special emphasis on how differential privacy affects data collection and data repository practice and policy.
 Appendix [C](#diffpriv-appendixc) provides a list of selected tools and resources for implementing differential privacy protections.